grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 ### Define query and alert condition

 In this section, we use the default options for Grafana-managed alert rule creation.
-This option let us define the query, a expression (used to manipulate the data -- the `WHEN` field in the UI), and the condition that must be met for the alert to be triggered (in default mode is the threshold).
+The default options let us define the query, a expression (used to manipulate the data -- the `WHEN` field in the UI), and the condition that must be met for the alert to be triggered (in default mode is the threshold).

 1. Select the **Prometheus** data source from the drop-down menu.
 1. Enter the following query: